kinkerl/findmydevice-python/README.md

-# Unofficial FindMyDevice(FMD) Server Python Client
+# (deprecated) Unofficial FindMyDevice(FMD) Server Python Client

+> [!WARNING]
+> This project was relevant vor V1 of the FDM API.
+This is now deprecated and obsolete in favor of the new V2 API.

 This is an unofficial Python package that allows you to interact with the [FindMyDevice Server](https://gitlab.com/Nulide/findmydeviceserver) API.
 FindMyDevice Server is a server designed to communicate with the FMD Android app, helping you locate and control your devices.